rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 | echannel            | Charge details using Mandiri Bill Payment.                   | [Object](https://api-docs.midtrans.com/#e-channel-object) | Required |
 | bill_info1          | Label 1.
 Mandiri allows only 10 characters.
 Exceeding characters will be truncated.                   | String | Required |
 | bill_info2          | Value for Label 1.
 Mandiri allows only 30 characters.
 Exceeding characters will be truncated.         | String | Required |

+You can customize with your own message to the customer on the `bill_info` params.
+It will usually shown when customer attempt to pay via ATM or MBanking app, during confirmation of transfer.
+For example you can show something like `Payment:` `Purchase at myonlinestore.com`, or `Deposit:` `John Doe at myinvestment.com`

 </article>
 </details>